Dear Bangalakshmi Teesta Lottery result date and time

 The results once declared will be available on the official website.

 The ticket holders can check the results at 4 pm today.
-The winners of the Dear Bangalakshmi Teesta Lottery will have to claim the prize money will have to claim the prize money within 30 days of the results being declared.
+The winners of the Dear Bangalakshmi Teesta Lottery will have to claim the prize money within 30 days of the results being declared.

 Winners will have to claim the prize along with a valid identity proof and the same has to be presented at the West Bengal State Lottery Department office.
 The department will conduct a verification process and the winners will get the prize money only once the same is completed.
 The result once declared will be available on https://lotterysambadresult.in/.